 A customizable dashboard allows you to personalize your trading experience.
 You can arrange your workspace, add or remove widgets, and create custom watchlists.
 Fidelity’s Active Trader Pro platform, for example, offers highly customizable layouts, allowing you to tailor the platform to your specific needs.

-Compare Fees and Commissions
+Comparing Fees & Commissions

 Before you commit to a trading platform, take a close look at the fee structure.
 Those seemingly small fees can significantly impact your returns over time.

-Commission-Free Trading Options
+Commission-Free Trading

 Most platforms now offer commission-free trades on stocks and ETFs.
 This can be a real draw for active traders or those just starting out.
 However, don’t assume all “free” trades are created equal.
 Options trading costs still vary widely, often ranging from $0.50 to $1.00 per contract, with some brokers offering discounts for high-volume trading.
 Make sure you understand the fee schedule before you start trading options.